 See the Makeshift Tupac Memorial: Just a couple blocks off the Strip behind Horseshoe are the cross streets of Flamingo and Koval where Tupac was shot in 1996.

-You’ll see a telephone pole right along the sidewalk on Flamingo with handwritten notes commemorating the late artist.
+There, you’ll find a telephone pole along the sidewalk with handwritten notes commemorating the late artist.

-Learn Craps: For those unfamiliar with the game, it has an intimidating look but is actually pretty intuitive (and an insane amount of fun) once you know what you are doing.
+Learn Craps: For those unfamiliar with the game, it has an intimidating look but is actually pretty intuitive (and an insane amount of fun) once you know what you’re doing.

 Many casinos, like Cromwell in the middle of the Strip, offer free craps lessons daily.
 Take advantage!

-Go for a Jog: While most people ingest too many chemicals in Las Vegas for running to make sense, there are a select few that enjoy a jog with some scenery.
+Go for a Jog: While most people ingest too many chemicals in Las Vegas for running to make sense, there are a select few who enjoy a jog with some scenery.

 While running on the Strip comes with challenges, it can be done.
-The key is to go early before sidewalks become too congested, and/or leverage routes with fewer obstacles.
+The key is to go early in the morning before sidewalks become congested.

-Take in a Dueling Piano Show: Free entertainment is tough to come by in Vegas, but there are still a few bars like The Piano Bar at Harrah’s and the Bar at Times Square at NYNY that offer free dueling piano shows on the Strip.
-Just grab a drink and enjoy.
+Take in a Dueling Piano Show: Free entertainment is tough to come by in Vegas, but there are still a few bars like The Piano Bar at Harrah’s and the Bar at Times Square at NYNY that offer free dueling piano shows.

 See Big Elvis at Harrah’s: Pete Vallee, who has attracted an impressive following, performs for free as Big Elvis at Harrah’s Piano Bar.
-As a highly regarded performance, this free show is a must-see for fans of Elvis.
+A highly regarded performance, this show is a must for fans of “The King”.

-Hit a Bar With Live Music: A number of bars on the Strip and nearby offer free live music that you can enjoy alongside a beer or 7.
+Hit a Bar With Live Music: There are a number of bars on the Strip with free live music that you can enjoy alongside a beer or 7.

-Here’s a breakdown of where and when you can find live music in Las Vegas, but options include the Carnaval Court at Harrah’s, Piano Bar at Harrah’s, The Count Room at Flamingo, Gilley’s at TI, and Le Cabaret at Paris among others.
+Options include Carnaval Court at Harrah’s, Piano Bar at Harrah’s, The Count Room at Flamingo, Gilley’s at TI, and Le Cabaret at Paris.

 Sing, or Sit Back and Watch Karaoke: What makes karaoke shows great is the contrast in skill level.
 Folks from all over the talent spectrum give it their all as they sing to a room of strangers.